netzherpes/KIM_load_ANSI/README.md

 next thing: get this fancy pictures ;), implement a CLS and a WAIT routine.

-Viewing ANSI is not possible with Tera Term 5, as the use of codepages is broken (TT4 from 21 is working...)
+Viewing ANSI is not possible with Tera Term 5, as the use of codepages 850 or 437 (US ANSI) is broken (TT4 from 21 is working...)